Overview

 Biography

-In 2012, Joachim Schmeisser won the prestigious Hasselblad Award for this work.
-In 2017 his book "Elephants in Heaven" was launched by the German Publisher teNeues and sold out within 4 months.
-His following book, “Hall of Giants” shows a selection of large-format portraits of some of the oldest and largest bull elephants in Africa as well as young elephants that have the potential to grow into Big Tuskers.
-All of the photographs were taken with medium-format cameras without the use of remote control devices or long lenses.
-These close-ups are extremely rare in the genre of wildlife photography.
-Of the Big Tuskers in Amboseli, they are the only ones that exist in this form.
+In 2012, Joachim Schmeisser won the prestigious Hasselblad Master Award for this work.
+In 2017, his book Elephants in Heaven was launched by the German publisher teNeues and sold out within four months.
+His following book, Hall of Giants, showcases large-format portraits of some of the oldest and largest bull elephants in Africa, as well as young elephants with the potential to become Big Tuskers.
+All of these photographs were taken with medium-format cameras, without the use of remote controls or long lenses.
+These close-ups are extremely rare in wildlife photography; in the case of the Big Tuskers in Amboseli, they are the only images of their kind that exist in this form.

-His latest release, which is entitled "The Last Of Their Kind", was published in Spring 2021 by teNeues.
+His most recent book, The Last of Their Kind, was published in spring 2021 by teNeues.

 News